poynt/developer/_posts/2015-01-22-developer-faqs.md

 Historically, building solutions for SMB (small and medium-sized business) was difficult -- from both the development and marketing perspectives.
 With the PoyntOS SDK and Poynt RESTful APIs, building apps and integrating with merchant data is a snap.
-And because Poynt works directly with acquiring banks and their ISOs (independent sales organizations), your apps can have unprecedented reach to distribution to merchants across many markets.
+And because Poynt works directly with acquiring banks and their ISOs (independent sales organizations), your apps can have unprecedented reach and distribution directly to merchants across many markets.<br><br>

 **Are there any restrictions on what apps can be built on Poynt?**<br>
 Yes.
 From a technical standpoint, there is detailed information is in our SDK documentation.
 From a guidelines standpoint, see the [App Development Guidelines](/ref/app-development-guidelines.html).
 Some key points to keep in mind: